elpekenin/astro-web/src/contents/qmk/userspace.md

 ---
 # ⚠️ NOTE ⚠️

-*Any code/explanation in here may not be updated with the current state of my repo whenever you read this, bear that in mind.
-However, file names/location shouldn't change much and should be easy to find.
-Code-wise, chances are stuff is added without removing (**but perhaps moving**) the functionality explained here.*
+*Bear in mind, any code/explanation here may not be up to date with the current state of my repo when reading this.
+However, filenames and locations shouldn't change much and should remain easy to find.
+New functionality will be added but may not be documented, things explained below (most likely) won't be removed but chances are they get moved around, though.*

 If you are reading this, you probably know already, but code using these features can be found on my [qmk_build](https://github.com/elpekenin/qmk_build) repository.
   * Most stuff is under `users/elpekenin`